Meet the cast of Bancroft series 2

 Bancroft’s again!
-The psychological ITV thriller returns to our screens from New Yr’s Day, with Sarah Parish main the solid because the ruthless (and murderous) Detective Chief Superintendent Elizabeth Bancroft.
+The psychological ITV thriller returns to our screens from New 12 months’s Day, with Sarah Parish main the forged because the ruthless (and murderous) Detective Chief Superintendent Elizabeth Bancroft.

 There are many acquainted faces, alongside some model new additions.